Blokatt/blokatt.net/games.md

   target="_blank"
   url="https://gamejolt.com/games/ripesc/121775"
   description="
-_An experimental rhythm game controlled only using one button.
+_A rhythm game controlled with a single button.
 Originally made in 48 hours for the 17th gm(48) game jam_
   "
 %}